 Inside the Mailgun Control Panel (options displayed down the left-hand side on a dark column), the SMTP Credentials are not visible and can only be reset.
 To update your SMTP credentials, use the following instructions:

-- Select the specific domain.
+- Select your desired domain.

 - To update the password click Reset Password.